jrpacha/240032-Practices-2_10-2_11-2_12-2_13-Thermal-Problems-in-Quadrilaterals-and-with-Convetion-BC/README.md

 https://numfactory.upc.edu/web/FiniteElements.html

 **Disclaimer:** this stuff is provided 'as is'.
 Please, chek it (if you find it useful), but try to write the programs on your own.
+In any case, using the content of this repository is under your responsibility.

 If you find any mistakes (or have any suggestions), please report them to